NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 The delivery of NSO services has become increasingly challenging over recent years.
 With more people living with cancer and receiving treatment for longer, demand has grown at a faster rate than the numbers of health professionals working in this particular specialism of cancer care.

-The Cancer Alliance has been asked by West Yorkshire Association of Acute Trusts to review the way in which non surgical oncology services are delivered across West Yorkshire and Harrogate, with recommendations for improvement.
+The Cancer Alliance was asked by West Yorkshire Association of Acute Trusts to review the way in which the chemotherapy and acute oncology aspects of the non-surgical oncology services are delivered across West Yorkshire and Harrogate, with recommendations for improvement.

 •To be aware of what might change in cancer care and why